circonus/irondb-docs/api/read-text.md

 # Retrieving Text Data

 This API call is for retrieving text data from the Snowth cluster.
-It will return an array with all the timestamps from the time given, along with the attendant data.

-Data will be returned in an array of tuples.
-Each tuple will contain a timestamp that indicates when the text value was received (given in milliseconds since the epoch), as well as the text value itself.

 ## Description